jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     </faces-config>

-*Listing 36: Faces configuration for the Web Settings Bean*

 Now that JSF knows about the new bean it can be wired into the Explorer user interface.

-### Step 2: Update web-client-config-custom.xml with the new UI action [updateWebClientConfigCustomWithNewAction]
+### Step 2: Update web-client-config-custom.xml with the new UI action

 There are several menus within the Alfresco Explorer user interface.
 These are called “action groups”.
 Actions (I'm talking about “UI